jeichler/ansible-ssa-ee/README.md

 If you want to use your own instance of private automation hub, use the provided [requirements-galaxy.yml](./requirements-galaxy.yml) to synchronize the required collections.

+## Collections

+To successfully build this execution environment a number of collections have to be available on automation hub.
+Sync Ansible Galaxy content with the provided `requirements-galaxy.yml` file (import it in the Repository Management dialog of the automation hub UI).

+Also synchronize the following certified content from Red Hat Automation Hub.
+Log into [console.redhat.com](console.redhat.com) and enable the sync for the following collections:

+- name: amazon.aws
+- name: ansible.controller
+- name: ansible.posix
+- name: ansible.windows
+- name: azure.azcollection
+- name: chocolatey.chocolatey

+Check the [requirements.yml](./ee-ansible-ssa/requirements.yml) for specific versions and additional details.

 ## Build image

 ```bash